Yonet/Angular-Interview-Questions/README.md

 * What are some of the angular 2 apis that are using observables?
 * How would you implement a [brush behavior](https://bl.ocks.org/mbostock/34f08d5e11952a80609169b7917d4172) using rxjs?
 * How would you implement a color picker with rxjs?
-* If you need to respond to two different Observable/Subject with one callback function, how would you do it?(ex: if you need to change the url through route paramaters and with prev/next buttons).
+* If you need to respond to two different Observable/Subject with one callback function, how would you do it?(ex: if you need to change the url through route parameters and with prev/next buttons).

 #### TypeScript Questions: